 Gorilla trekking equipment

-Having booked your gorilla permit to either Uganda, Rwanda or D.R.
+After booking your gorilla permit to either Uganda, Rwanda or D.R.
 Congo; there are different essentials that one must remember to come along with.
 These range from clothing, food, and more.
-Must have include strong hiking boots, long sleeved shirt / blouse and trouser, garden gloves, rain jacket, packed lunch /light snacks, enough drinking water (1.5 liters recommended), a hat, insect repellants and anything else considered important for the trek.
+Must have include strong hiking boots, long sleeved shirt / blouse and trouser, garden gloves, rain jacket, packed lunch /light snacks, enough drinking water (1.5 liters recommended), a hat, insect repellents and anything else considered important for the trek.

 Though gorilla trekking in Africa involves hiking through dense steep, misty and boggy jungles and seemingly presenting a strenuous and expensive experience; but the joy of coming face to face with a calm gorilla family with a giant silver back, playful juveniles and caring mothers is all worth it.